This article explores new ways of estimating migration and the population to enhance our existing statistics.

 We ask for feedback and suggestions from our users on our alternative definitions of population and migration flows.

-Your input will be essential.
-We will be asking you to think beyond what is currently available, tell us where you see gaps in population and migration statistics and why having this information would be useful to you.
+Your input is essential.
+We are asking you to think beyond what is currently available, tell us where you see gaps in population and migration statistics and why having this information would be useful to you.
+Please send your feedback on this article to email@example.com.

 Both population and long-term international migration (LTIM) statistics are used extensively by policy makers, academics and service providers, and we will continue to produce them.